-Footage taken inside their farms this year shows suffering on an almost unimaginable scale and has sparked a joint investigation by Viva! and French group L214.
+Footage taken inside French farms shows suffering on an almost unimaginable scale and has sparked a joint investigation by Viva! and French group L214.
 The footage is some of the most disturbing and heart-breaking we have seen in our 20 year history.

-Update: Gordon Ramsay has stopped using Ernest Soulard after a major exposé in the Daily Mirror, but continues to serve foie-gras from other producers.
+Update: Gordon Ramsay has stopped using this supplier after a major exposé in the Daily Mirror, but continues to serve foie-gras from other producers.
 The main ingredient of foie-gras is suffering.
 Tell him to dump it all.

 Watch the horrifying undercover footage

 It proves beyond a shadow of a doubt that foie-gras production is so barbaric that it should have no place on British menus.
 Please contact Gordon Ramsay and ask him to stop serving foie-gras.

 The footage filmed at farms belonging to his then supplier shows ducks filthy with dirt, yellow corn and vomit.
 Barely able to move, let alone preen; they were encased in metal cages little bigger than their bodies.
 All to facilitate the inevitable forced-feeding needed to produce foie-gras.

 The film shows ducks that simply could not take this twice-daily torture.
 Some cages contained lifeless bodies lying on the cold wire mesh.
 In others, those that were still barely alive panted and feebly tried to escape.
 One duck was so weak that his head hung from the bottom of his cage, pitifully calling for a mother who would never come.
 In another one duck’s eyelids twitch as life slipped away from him.
 His torture finally over.